exzombie/HP35s-routines/README.md

 functions which can be printed and is dimensioned to fit into the calculator's pouch.

+## Contents

+**S** A routine for storing and restoring the stack.
+Used by other routines to avoid clobbering intermediate results.

+**V** Cross product of two vectors.
+Unlike the example in the calculator's manual which requires that you enter the six vector components into named variables, this routine works on HP-35s's native vectors (i.e. the `[]` notation).

+**M** Matrix routines that, like **V**, work with the `[]` notation for vectors, making data entry more comfortable.

 ## Code organization

 Each routine is in it's own file named after the letter that labels